Our website uses cookies to enhance your browsing experience.

 V523.
 The 'then' statement is equivalent to the 'else' statement.

-The analyzer found a case when the true and false statements of the 'if' operator coincide completely.
-This often signals a logical error.
+The analyzer has detected that the true and false statements of the if statement completely coincide.
+This often indicates a logical error.

 if (X)